RashidahJohari/Diabetes_prediction_streamlit/README.md

 # Diabetes Prediction: Deep Learning Approach

-# Classification Problem
+### Classification Problem
 The objective is to predict whether a person has diabetes or not, based on diagnostic measurements such as blood pressure, body mass index (BMI), age, etc.

 Data Set Information:

-The 8 features of the diabetes dataset are:
+The diabetes dataset contains 8 features:
 - Pregnancies: Number of times pregnant
 - Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
 - BloodPressure: Diastolic blood pressure (mm Hg)